So, what's it all about?

 How much music is on this site?

 It changes daily.
-But it's safe to say that there are thousands of artists, tens of thousands of albums, and hundreds of thousands of songs.
-The Freegal site has over 100 genres of music and is rich in many of them.
-The content is based upon a license with Sony Music Entertainment, owner of 54 different music labels.
-You can read more about Sony and its artists at www.sonymusic.com.
+But it's safe to say that there are thousands of artists, tens of thousands of albums, and over eight million songs.
+The Freegal site has over 200 genres of music.
+The content is based upon licenses from 28,000 different labels including the world's largest--Sony Music Entertainment.
 And new music is added daily.

 How many songs can I download?